golubevdmi/Assembler-labs-nstu/README.md

 ## Specification

 1. Laboratory works are written in assembler win32.
-2. The masm32 libraries were used, as well as the Irvin library.
+2. The masm32, Irvin library were used.
 3. The reports analyze the speed of second work in the language of the assembler and C++

 ## Navigation